Sub-theme 44: Making Sense of Uncertain Futures -> HYBRID sub-theme!

 •

-Elena Dalpiaz s Associate Professor of Stratey at Imperial College London Business School, United Kingdom.
+Elena Dalpiaz is an Associate Professor of Stratey at Imperial College London Business School, United Kingdom.
 Her research on how organizational members and leaders interpret and use meanings for strategy and entrepreneurship purposes has been published in a number of journals, including ‘Organization Science’, ‘Administrative Science Quarterly’, ‘Strategic Management Journal’, and ‘Academy of Management Journal’.

-Emma Sandström is a lecturer at the Department of Organisation and Management at Åbo Akademi, Finland.
+Emma Sandström is a Lecturer at the Department of Organisation and Management at Åbo Akademi, Finland.
 Her research focuses on sensemaking and temporal dynamics in mission-driven organizations and social ventures.

 Henri Schildt is a Full Professor at Aalto University School of Business, Finand.
 He has published a number of articles on sensemaking in outlets that include ‘Academy of Management Journal’, ‘Organization Studies’, and ‘Strategic Management Journal’.
 Henri has also published several other articles on temporality, including one article on projective narratives in ‘Organization Science’ and one on experience on time in ‘Organization Studies’.